rayjolt/100-days-of-code/log.md

 **Thoughts:** No programming exercises in this course, and there were only two weeks, so it was over very quickly.
 The quiz for week two was similar to week one - a simulation of a machine learning project.
 Again, some of the questions were pretty tricky.

 **Link to work:** [Coursera Structuring Machine Learning Projects course certificate](https://coursera.org/verify/4KSCKS2YA2MH)

+### Day 82: 10 June 2017

+**Today's Progress**: Started the next course in the deeplearning.ai speciality: "Convolutional Neural Networks".
+So far I've watched the videos on the basic theory of the convolution operation.

+**Thoughts:** It turns out that the convolution operation is used for edge detection, which I found pretty interesting.
+I have yet to see how it fits in with neural netsm but that will come in the next few days as I work through the course.